 What is the official food of the Kentucky Derby?

-A Mint Julep is made with Bourbon, simple syrup, powdered sugar and fresh mint.
+A Mint Julep is made with Bourbon, simple syrup, and fresh mint.
 Bourbon, of course, is the official “food” of Kentucky… Okay, okay.
-It’s really the Kentucky Hot Brown – a open-faced sammie with turkey and bacon, covered in Mornay sauce.
+It’s really the Kentucky Hot Brown – an open-faced sammie with turkey and bacon, covered in Mornay sauce.

 Joking aside, you may want to grab some grub before you down one of these bad boys.
 They are strong, so pace yourself.
 Derby Day is a marathon, not a sprint!